 In 2010, the respective memberships of the Faculty and of the Institute voted by a majority for a merger as one professional body, the Institute and Faculty of Actuaries, with Presidents elected for one year terms, supported by the immediate Past President and the President-elect for the following year.

 Actuaries recognised with awards and prizes

 The IFoA and former Faculty and Institute have each recognised the achievements of individual actuaries for success in professional examinations or for their significant contribution to actuarial science or to the profession.
-More details are available in Recognition, prizes and awards.
+Please follow menu links from the About Us section of the website to pages on the respective Awards, Medals, Prizes and Honours to members.
 Again the libraries can provide links to published papers on the award events honouring individual actuaries.